Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 * When we take Vin as 'low' or equal to '0', PMOS will be ON and NMOS will be OFF.
 <img width="1347" height="696" alt="image" src="https://github.com/user-attachments/assets/c15bdbc8-99af-48e0-a23c-726e7e415b66" />

-So we can see that when Vin=Vdd there is a direct path that exists between Vss and Vout, the capacitor CL discharges through the resistor.</br>
+When Vin=Vdd there is a direct path that exists between Vss and Vout, the capacitor CL discharges through the resistor.</br>
 Similarly when Vin=0 there is a direct path between Vdd and Vout, CL charges.</br>
 <img width="1322" height="428" alt="image" src="https://github.com/user-attachments/assets/a4f22e15-1c9a-44cf-bfa2-e27b37557439" />

-Let us give the naming convention of the CMOS
+Let us provide the naming convention of the CMOS

 <img width="506" height="618" alt="image" src="https://github.com/user-attachments/assets/7225993f-5a53-4456-9959-3cdf52d77960" />

-ALso the current in both the condition is Idsn(drain to source for NMOS) and Idsp(Drain to source for PMOS) And **Idsp = -Idsn**, both are opposite in direction to each other.
+ALso the current in both the condition is Ids_n(drain to source for NMOS) and Ids_p(Drain to source for PMOS) And **Idsp = -Idsn**, both are opposite in direction to each other.

 ### L3 PMOS/NMOS drain current vs drain voltage